 - Parallel testing

-Why ERP Testing is Critical?
+Why is ERP Testing Critical?

 For example, to create a sales order in “Sales” module, the system has to check the available stock in the “Inventory” module and check the credit limit of the customer in “Customer” module.

-The functionality is not only dependent on other modules, but also dependent on external systems like a multi currency enabled system retrieves the current exchange rate from an external live system, the shipping rate for the sales order may be required from an external live system, the sales tax of the inventory items may be required from a government agency etc.,
+The functionality is not only dependent on other modules but also dependent on external systems like a multi-currency enabled system retrieves the current exchange rate from an external live system, the shipping rate for the sales order may be required from an external live system, the sales tax of the inventory items may be required from a government agency etc.,

-When a test case is written based on the above business use case, a tester needs to understand the complete workflow of the functionality and the dependency of the workflow, otherwise the test case will fail or remain incomplete.
+When a test case is written based on the above business use case, a tester needs to understand the complete workflow of the functionality and the dependency of the workflow, otherwise, the test case will fail or remain incomplete.

 Below diagram gives an overview of a sales order process and the dependency of internal and external systems.

 Apart from the functional testing like in the above business use case, the other phase of testing is on the “ERP Implementation” which is more critical.
-The implementation phase of ERP involves lot of modifications and customization as per the customer requirements and infrastructure.
+The implementation phase of ERP involves a lot of modifications and customization as per the customer requirements and infrastructure.

 Understanding all the components and their functionalities is more important for testing professionals to prepare the test plans and the test suite with all the feasible use cases to be covered for the application under testing.

-The successful ERP testing professionals are trained and worked on lot of different ERP implementations for many years and gather experience to become a capable ERP tester with an additional credential as a “subject matter expert” or a “domain expert”.
+The successful ERP testing professionals are trained and worked on a lot of different ERP implementations for many years and gather experience to become a capable ERP tester with an additional credential as a “subject matter expert” or a “domain expert”.

 The main challenge is in collecting input data for testing the feature and analyzing the correctness of the output data, which requires domain knowledge.

-For example, a “balance sheet” generated from the general ledger transactions cannot be understandable by normal testers without the knowledge of a balance sheet or trial balance.
+For example, a “balance sheet” generated from the general ledger transactions cannot be understood by normal testers without the knowledge of a balance sheet or trial balance.
 The reason being the “balance sheet” is generated from the general ledger based on multiple transactions from all the modules.

 Can I Test ERP Software?

-The important question for testing professionals is “Can I test ERP system with my available knowledge and experience?”.
+The important question for testing professionals is “Can I test the ERP system with my available knowledge and experience?”.
 The answer to this question is not simple “Yes or No”, but requires self-assessment.

 ERP systems are available in multiple languages, supporting multiple currencies, adaptable for multiple platforms, targeting multiple domains and designed for multiple users.
 And, the testers are not going to test the complete ERP system individually or alone.

-- Do I have any technical knowledge like Scripting, HTML, XML and SQL?
+- Do I have any technical knowledge like Scripting, HTML, XML, and SQL?

-- Do I have any industrial exposure like Pharmaceutical, Chemical and Banking etc?
+- Do I have any industrial exposure like Pharmaceutical, Chemical, and Banking, etc?

-- How many ERP modules I am going to Test?
+- How many ERP modules am I going to test?

 - Do I need training for ERP testing?

-- ERP testing is manual or automated?
+- Is the ERP testing manual or automated?

 ERP Testing Road-map